curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 Will I benefit personally? yes, but for virtuous reasons.
 And so will the religious leaders that follow me - equally pious, I'm sure.

 Wow, religion is such a powerful tool for humankind.
 So beautiful, that it can operate with such force and give people such fulfillment.
 I hope we point our religions in the right direction.
 I'm confident that we do, I'm confident that we will - humankind is very intelligent, very adaptable.
+I wonder if this religion passes through the great filters...

+The ten commandments of viable purpose (the Great Filters):

+1. A worthy idea does not put blind trust in any idea, including this one.
+2. A worthy idea helps other ideas survive.
+3. A worthy idea does not consume excessive resources.
+4. A worthy idea fosters technological advancement and young ideas.
+5. A worthy idea takes iterative care when applying change.
+6. A worthy idea favours coexistence over destruction, diversity over monoculture, and intolerance of intolerance over intolerance.
+7. A worthy idea grows love.
+8. A worthy idea provides happiness.
+9. A worthy idea does not provide excessive happiness.
+10. A worthy idea honours the elder purposes that preceded it.

+My pomegranates follows all the commandments except #2 and #6.
+It doesn't foster diversity.
+It needs all people to eat the same thing for lunch, and doesn't allow for others.
+It doesn't help other ideas survive, either.
+Its value does not outweigh its infringements on the Great Filters.
+It is not a worthy idea.
+It can continue existing, but it will not grow and become celebrated.

 ---